THE SHERMAN BROTHERS' STORY

 Striking on their own, they write songs for of all things, an Ian Fleming adaptation: Chitty Chitty Bang Bang.
 While they do return to Disney for Bedknobs and Broomsticks and The Aristocats, it just wasn't the same.
 They kept working, but after Robert's wife Joyce passes away, he opts to move to London.

 Jeff and Greg had hoped that their fathers would have a great reunion at the conclusion of The Boys, when they attend the opening of the Broadway version of Mary Poppins.
-Unfortunately, that did not occur: a quick hello between them, and then they kept their tradition of their families sitting on opposite sides of the theater.
+Unfortunately, that did not occur.
+They exchanged a quick hello between them before keeping to their tradition of their respective families sitting on opposite sides of the theater.

 |Robert Sherman (left): 1925-2012|